 In 2010 the MoEDAL experiment at the Large Hadron Collider (LHC) was unanimously approved by CERN's Research Board to start data taking in 2015.
 MoEDAL is a pioneering experiment designed to search for highly ionizing avatars of new physics such as magnetic monopoles or massive (pseudo-)stable charged particles.
 Its groundbreaking physics program defines over 30 scenarios that yield potentially revolutionary insights into such foundational questions as: are there extra dimensions or new symmetries; what is the mechanism for the generation of mass; does magnetic charge exist; what is the nature of dark matter; and, how did the big-bang develop.
 MoEDAL's purpose is to meet such far-reaching challenges at the frontier of the field.

 The innovative MoEDAL detector employs unconventional methodologies tuned to the prospect of discovery physics.
 The largely passive MoEDAL detector, deployed at Point 8 on the LHC ring, has a dual nature.
 First, it acts like a giant camera, comprised of nuclear track detectors - analyzed offline by ultra fast scanning microscopes - sensitive only to new physics.
-Second, it is uniquely able to trap the particle messengers of physics beyond the Standard Model for further study.
+It does not require electronic readout or a trigger.
+Second, it is uniquely able to provide a permanent record of new physics and trap the particle messengers of physics beyond the Standard Model for further study.
 MoEDAL's radiation environment is monitored by a state-of-the-art real-time TimePix pixel detector array.